 It is far less stressful for close family to know about their loved one’s preferences and wishes for end-of-life care.
-It can act as a real comfort to know they are doing the right thing for them at the end.
-Most people want to have the opportunity to help their loved one and care for them properly in their final hours.
-It can cause stress and anxiety if the process is chaotic, not well managed or just unknown.
+Most people want to have the opportunity to help their loved ones and care for them properly and it can be of real comfort to know they are doing the right thing for them in the end.

 It is the treatment, care, and support for the individual and the family of one who is suffering physically.
 It’s the care plan for someone who is likely to die within the next 12 months.
 It is about promoting dignity and relieving pain, enabling them to live their best life each day until the end comes.

 The comfort of planning ahead

-Most people would say that their biggest fear is of the unknown.
-Talking about what will happen with your loved ones will take away some of the worry and anxiety.
-It will help reassure your loved one that their wishes will be respected.
+Most people would say that their biggest fear is that of the unknown.
+So, talking about what could happen with your loved ones should take away some of the worry and anxiety.
+It will help reassure your loved ones that their wishes will be respected.

 How to establish a plan

-There are lots of online resources which can provide more detailed information and plenty of people who you can talk to for further advice and guidance.
+There are lots of online resources that can provide more detailed information and plenty of people who you can talk to for further advice and guidance.
 If you have questions regarding your end-of-life admin, we’d love to help you.
 Life insurance and wills are a click away.

 While you're here ...